 Off to uni but don't fancy a tipple?
-Here's some tips for being a non-drinker in a student world
+Here are some tips for being a non-drinker in a student world

 University has a bit of a reputation for heavy drinking, and if you don’t drink much – or at all – you may feel a bit worried you'll be the odd one out.

-By the time people start to notice, they'll probably have had a few drinks, and it's unlikely they'll remember when they’re nursing hangovers the next day.
-Once you've spent a bit more time with new friends, you might decide you feel comfortable explaining it to them at a later time.
+Once you've spent a bit more time with new friends, you might decide you feel comfortable explaining it to them later on.